boltops-tools/terraspace-docs/generators.md

           create  hcl-aws/app/stacks/demo/outputs.tf
           create  hcl-aws/app/stacks/demo/variables.tf
     ================================================================
     Congrats!
-You have successfully created a terraspace module.
+You have successfully created a terraspace project.
     Check out the created files.
 Adjust to your needs and then deploy with:

+        cd hcl-aws
-        terraspace up hcl-aws -y
+        terraspace up demo -y
+        terraspace down demo -y # to destroy

     More info: https://terraspace.cloud/
     $